Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 B2B supplies means supplies made to businesses.
 It also includes supplies to customers that have both business and non-business activities such as charities, local authorities and government departments.
 Unless you have information that suggests the service is wholly for private use, you may presume that your customer is in business if they provide you with their VAT number.

-2.5 UK territorial limits and the VAT territory of the EU
+2.5 UK territorial limits

 The UK consists of Great Britain, Northern Ireland and the waters within 12 nautical miles of their coastlines.
 The Isle of Man is treated as part of the UK for VAT purposes and VAT is chargeable in the Isle of Man (under Manx Law which generally parallels UK legislation).
-There is no VAT in the Channel Islands or Gibraltar, which are outside the UK and EU for VAT purposes.
+There is no VAT in the Channel Islands or Gibraltar, which are outside the UK for VAT purposes.

 2.6 As a non-UK business, you could be liable to register for VAT in the UK